David Auburn Hope Mill Theatre Company

 First seen on Broadway in 2000, Proof caused something of a stir, winning a Pulitzer, a Tony and a Drama Desk for Best Play.
 There have been a couple of London productions over the intervening years, including one featuring Gwyneth Paltrow (who also reprised it on screen) but over here it has never been as highly rated as it was over there.

-As far as I know, this is the first time it has made it to the north west, and it’s also the first home-produced straight play from a house that has built its reputation on musicals.
+As far as I know, only Oldham Coliseum has done the play before in this region, back in 2005; and it’s also the first home-produced straight play from a house that has built its reputation on musicals.
 A good choice?

 At first glance the maths-averse might be inclined to give it a wide berth, as it’s ostensibly about a genius mathematician and advanced maths … so advanced that those, like me, who still have nightmares about the 11-Plus algebra paper, ought to be completely out of their depth.